Last places

 Itinerary

 Day 1.
-Starting the Portuguese Way by bike in Porto
+Arrival in Porto

 Starting your Portuguese Way by bike in a big city in the north of Portugal is a guarantee of a great start.
 Porto - in Portuguese, Porto - offers you the possibility of cycling through one of the must-see places in the north of this Atlantic country.
-Declared a World Heritage Site by UNESCO, it has many attractions, from its cathedral and the Torre dos Clérigos to the popular and bustling cais da Ribeirapassing by one of the most famous bookshops in the world: Lello & Irmão.
+Declared a World Heritage Site by UNESCO, it has many attractions, from its cathedral and the Torre dos Clérigos to the popular and bustling cais da Ribeira, passing through one of the most famous bookshops in the world: Lello & Irmão.

 Porto is one of Portugal's top tourist destinations and it shows.
 And the experience you're about to begin on two wheels is a great excuse to drop by.